slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Jorge Luis Borges*
 - Care about what other people think and you will always be their prisoner. -- lao tzu
 > *"Weak managers believe if an employee becomes irreplaceable, they have become expendable.
 Keeping employees dispensable is more important than keeping skilled talent.
 Their actions aren’t random or stupid."*
+> *"If you want to know who controls you, look at who you are not allowed to criticize."
+-- Voltaire*
+> *"Nothing strengthens authority so much as silence."
+-- leonardo da Vinci
 -->

 Everything is hierarchy.
 Only comedians can speak the truth without consequences.
 To see who rules you, is the person you are not allowed to criticise.